apache/linkis-website/community/how-to-email.md

 ** Reply **

 - At the end of the email content, it is best to bring your own signature (English)
-- If it is a reply to a voting email, it is best to bring a binding mark (votes cast by PPMC/IPMC members are binding, you can add a binding suffix such as: `+1 approve(binding)`;
+- If it is a reply to a voting email, it is best to bring a binding mark (votes cast by PMC members are binding, you can add a binding suffix such as: `+1 approve(binding)`;
 Votes cast by ordinary members, non-binding, can be added with non-binding suffix such as: `+1 approve(non-binding)` )
 - When some mailboxes such as: 163/sina reply to emails, the default is to bring the Chinese `reply`, which will cause the apache email to be recognized as a new thread email
 For example: https://lists.apache.org/thread/otfftdtbq0z9xsddnl7wb8tgzkhqcnof, the threads of the entire mail cannot be connected in series,